 Gordon, Yinka, Robyn and Jeet are working with the local leadership board and Help & Care headquarters to explore ways of delivering our services in an effectively under these unusual circumstances.

 The 24 George Street office is now closed: The physical office is now closed until further notice, please do not come to this address.
 Staff are working from home and are accessible by email.
 All volunteers have been asked to step down from undertaking work in the community, so they are not exposed to any risk.

 You can still contact us and give us your views: Call us on 0300 012 0235, via firstname.lastname@example.org an via the form here.

 We are continuing our work: Five projects currently are currently at write-up stage and due to be published in the coming months.
 We are in regular contact with NHS and social care commissioners and providers concerning projects through email and online meetings.
 Our Local Leadership Board is continuing to work regularly with us via phone and email and online meetings.

 Looking at new ways to work with you: As we cannot undertake any face-to-face meetings, events or visits, we are discussing how we can gain your views and experiences, including online discussions and surveys on services and telephone interviews.
-More details to follow in the next few days.
-We are trialling our first public online discussion on the Epsom, St Helier and Sutton Hospital consultation on Wednesday 25 March at 15.00 via our Facebook page.
-Please join us.
+You can fill in our COVID-19 survey here and tell us your experiences.

 Keeping positive: These may be challenging times with uncertainty and regular announcements on changes to our daily life, but we are committed to continuing to deliver the best service we can under these circumstances.
 We also offer some suggestions from reliable organisations which may help you when visiting locations, using services or looking after yourself.